harpervin/weathersg/weathersg-app/README.md

-# WeatherSG App 🌦️
+# WeatherSG 🌦️

-A weather visualization dashboard built with [Next.js](https://nextjs.org/), leveraging geospatial mapping and interactive visualizations to display Singapore’s weather data.
+A weather visualization dashboard built with [Next.js](https://nextjs.org/), with a geospatial map of Singapore and interactive visualizations to display local weather data.

 ## Features

-- 🗺️ **Interactive Geospatial Map**: Visualize Singapore’s weather patterns with overlays for wind directions, rainfall, and more using [Leaflet](https://leafletjs.com/).
+- 🗺️ **Interactive Geospatial Map**: Visualize Singapore’s weather patterns with overlays for wind directions, rainfall, humidity, and air temperature using [Leaflet](https://leafletjs.com/).
-- 📊 **Dynamic Data Visualizations**: Bar charts and regression graphs built with [Chart.js](https://www.chartjs.org/), toggled by user interaction.
+- 📊 **Dynamic Data Visualizations**: Bar charts and regression graphs built with [Chart.js](https://www.chartjs.org/), and Python scripts for weather data collection.

 ---